techlahoma/broadcasting/TwitchHighlighting/Twitch Highlight.md

 # Creating and Exporting Twitch Highlights
 A Twitch highlight serves two purposes:
 1. Condensing the broadcast for export to YouTube.
-2. Creating a permanent instance of the broadcast in Twitch to prevent expiration (60 days)
+2. Creating a permanent instance of the broadcast in Twitch to prevent expiration (14 days)

 The following procedures outline the creation of a Twitch highlight.

+* First fill out this form https://airtable.com/appfP4XNwa9ZRlfgY/shriK9OWAwrOsx6MW to request access.
+Under Type of Task, select **Access request to Techlahoma account** and under program select **1Password**.
+Under notes add your twitch username.
-* First provide your Twitch username to Emily Harden, and she will give you access to create highlights on Twitch.
+*  Reach out to Emily Harden and give her your twitch username, and she will give you access to create highlights on Twitch and upload videos on YouTube.

 ## Creating the Highlight